tiepdotme/samui-samui.de/README.md

 - copy `.env.sample` to `.env`
 - fill in the info from https://www.algolia.com/apps &gt; API keys
 - run `npm install -g atomic-algolia` to install globally
-- run `npm run algolia` or `atomic-algolia` whenever there are updates to the content
+- run `npm run algolia` whenever there are updates to the content